On Deformation Theory in Higher Logarithmic Geometry: Commutative -space monoids

 We now describe a technical result that will be used in some of our arguments.
 Consider a homotopy cartesian square of positive fibrant commutative symmetric ring spectra, and let $\widetilde{R} \to \widetilde{A}$ be a map with $\widetilde{R}$ positive fibrant.
 Let $P$ be a commutative ${\cal J}$-space monoid, and suppose that we are given a map ${\rm GL}_1^{\cal J}(\widetilde{R}) \to P$.
-Use the factorization properties of the positive ${\cal J}$-model structure to build a commutative diagram with tailed arrows cofibrations and two-headed arrows fibrations.
+Use the factorization properties of the positive ${\cal J}$-model structure to build a commutative diagram with tailed arrows cofibrations and two-headed arrows fibrations, and $U^{\cal J}$ the initial commutative ${\cal J}$-space monoid.

 \begin{lemma} In the situation described above, assume further that the right-hand vertical morphism in \eqref{veritcalsurjunits} induces a surjection ${\rm GL}_1(\pi_*(\widetilde{B})) \to {\rm GL}_1(\pi_*(B)).$ Then the square of commutative ${\cal J}$-space monoids is homotopy cartesian. \end{lemma}